zach-chairez/zach-chairez/README.md

 ## Welcome to my playground! 👋

-My name is Zach, a Ph.D. in Mathematics that uses his experience and skills to dive deeper into data science and interactive ways to teach *scary* math subjects!
+My name is Zach, a Ph.D. in Mathematics that uses his experience and skills to dive deeper into data science and interactive ways to teach *seemingly scary* math subjects!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...